 By the time you reach 2nd level, you have learned to use the magical essence of nature to cast spells, much as a druid does.
-See chapter 10 for the general rules of spellcasting and chapter 11 for the ranger spell list.
+See the general rules of spellcasting and the ranger spell list.

 The Ranger table shows how many spell slots you have to cast your ranger spells of 1st level and higher.
 To cast one of these spells, you must expend a slot of the spell's level or higher.
 You regain all expended spell slots when you finish a long rest.